Castlemaine, Victoria: First Nations

 Castlemaine colonised the traditional lands of the Dja Dja Wurrung people, also known as the Jaara people.
-They were regarded by other tribes as being a superior people, not only because of their rich hunting grounds but because from their area came tachylite, a hard glassy volcanic stone valued for weapons and tools Early Europeans described the Dja Dja Wurrung as a strong, physically well-developed people and not belligerent.
-The Jaara people have a rich culture and reverence for the land.
+They were regarded by other tribes as being a superior people, not only because of their rich hunting grounds but because from their area came tachylite, a hard glassy volcanic stone valued for weapons and tools Augustus Robinson, appointed Chief Protector of Aborigines for Port Phillip (Victoria) in 1839, traveled to the district and met amicably with them and the local Protector Parker, and reported that the Dja Dja Wurrung were a strong, physically well-developed people and not belligerent.
+The Djara people have a rich culture and reverence for the land.

 The environmental devastation caused by gold mining from the 1850s was widespread and permanent in the entire district.
 It extinguished many native plant and animal species in the area, and decimated and displaced the Dja Dja Wurrung, for whom quartz was of value but not the soft gold it contained, and who regarded the resulting destruction as having turned their land into 'upside-down country.'

 Their vital water sources included non-perennial creeks and associated underground springs.
 Mining spread contaminants and destroyed the infrastructure the indigenous people created over generations to maximise seasonal drainage patterns; channels and weirs they built out of timber stakes, to slow receding summer flows, were wrecked; water holes where the people gathered in smaller groups during periods of scarce rainfall and from which they transported water in skin bags when moving, were muddied, polluted and drained; the soaks they had dug between banks into sandy sediment to tap into the water table were likewise obliterated.
 Some of their waterholes in rock platforms of the Creek that they found or enlarged, then covered with slabs to protect them from animals, may still remain, unidentified.